-Fall Prologue Details How National Archives Processed the Nixon White House Tapes
+Prologue Details How NARA Processed Nixon White House Tapes

 “There is an immediacy to the tapes; they give the listener a sense of experiencing history as it happens,” writes NARA archivist Samuel W. Rushay, Jr., who worked on the Nixon tapes for 10 years before his recent transfer to the Harry Truman Library.
 “One becomes a ‘fly on the wall,’ eavesdropping in the White House as decisions are made and history unfolds.”